 Some departments may levy a bench or extra fee in addition to the tuition fee.
 You will be notified of any additional fee with your offer of admission.

 Research students who choose, or are required, to register beyond the minimum period required for their degree pay the full tuition fee for that period.
-If your normal period of registration has ended but you have yet to submit your thesis, you are liable to pay a continuation fee (£180 in 2012–13).
+If your normal period of registration has ended but you have yet to submit your thesis, you are liable to pay a continuation fee (currently £192, fee to be confirmed for 2015-16).
 You are also expected to meet the costs of typing and binding your thesis in accordance with University requirements.

 The University offers many part-time and distance learning programmes, and these enable students to study at home.
 However, students who are moving to Birmingham to study on a full-time basis will need to meet the additional costs of accommodation, living expenses, and the cost of books and (for some programmes) equipment.